 Historic Building Survey and Evaluation

-There are no historic resources on the project site.
 The proposed project does not involve the removal or demolition of any existing historical buildings or resources.
 The pedestrian survey did not encounter any unrecorded historical resources on the project site.

 Indirect Effects to Potential Historic Resources